 Why Email Lists Are Essential for Authors

-• Speak directly to the audience – With an email list, there are no algorithms or gatekeepers blocking our messages.
-We choose when and how to engage with subscribers who actively want to hear from us.
+Speak directly to the audience - With an email list, there are no algorithms or gatekeepers blocking your messages.
+You choose when and how to engage with subscribers who actively want to hear from you.

-• Transform casual readers into superfans – We can send launch updates, share excerpts, and offer preorder perks to get them excited about our next release.
+Transform casual readers into superfans - You can send launch updates, share excerpts, and offer preorder perks to get them excited about your next release.

-• Turn fans into collaborators – We can survey list members for new book ideas, get early feedback on drafts, and motivate those all-important reviews.
+Turn fans into collaborators - You can survey list members for new book ideas, get early feedback on drafts, and motivate those all-important reviews.

-In this guide, we’ll cover proven techniques to grow your mailing list from zero to 1000 subscribers and beyond.
+In this guide, I’ll cover proven techniques to grow your mailing list from zero to 1,000 subscribers and beyond.
 Let’s dive in.

 Also read: How To Write An Author Bio As A New Writer?
 Examples, Templates & Tools